Data Augmentation Approaches in Natural Language Processing: A Survey: Conclusion

 \section{Conclusion}

 In this paper, we presented a comprehensive and structured survey of data augmentation for natural language processing.
-In order to inspect the nature of DA, we framed DA methods into three categories according to \textbf{diversity} of augmented data, including paraphrasing, noising, and sampling.
-Such categories can help to understand and develop DA methods.
-We also present the application of DA methods in NLP tasks and analyzed them through a timeline.
+In order to inspect the nature of DA, we framed DA methods into three categories according to the \textbf{diversity} of augmented data, including paraphrasing, noising, and sampling.
+Such categories help to understand and develop DA methods.
+We also introduced the characteristics of DA methods and their applications in NLP tasks, then analyzed them through a timeline.
 In addition, we introduced some tricks and strategies so that researchers and practitioners can refer to obtain better model performance.
 Finally, we distinguish DA with some related topics and outlined current challenges as well as opportunities for future research.